Testing noncommutativity-like model as a galactic density profile: Noncommutative-like and Einasto rotation velocity

-In order to compare both profiles, we may identify that the NC density in the core $\rho_0$ is related to $\rho_{-2}e^{2n}$ in Einasto case, and the smear parameter $\sqrt{\theta}$ has an equivalent to $r_{-2}/2$.
+In order to compare both profiles, it is convenient to compare the densities at a same point, hence the NC density in the core $\rho_0$ is related to $\rho_{-2}e^{2n}$ in Einasto case, and the smear parameter $\sqrt{\theta}$ corresponds to $r_{-2}/2$.
+One disadvantage of Einasto profile is that have more free parameters than NC-like model which implies a better fit with galaxies rotation curves.